BedrockFrontiers/sol/cmd/README.md

 The `cmd/` directory contains command line tools related to the Sol language.
 These tools provide functionality for compiling, debugging, and managing Sol programs from the command line.

-#### Directory Structure

-- `soldbg/`: Command line tool for debugging Sol programs, allowing developers to inspect and troubleshoot their code.
-- Other Tools: Additional command line tools for analyzing, formatting, and managing Sol code.

 #### Usage

 Each subdirectory within `cmd/` contains a specific command line tool for a particular purpose.
 To use these tools, navigate to the corresponding directory and follow the instructions provided in the tool's README.md file.